Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Bristol, we always rely on the strongest methodology we can and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Bristol, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why this source is reliable | How we used it |

 |---|---|---|

-| ONS Housing Prices in Bristol | The UK's official statistics office, using the UK House Price Index methodology. | We used it for Bristol's latest average price, 12-month change, and by-type splits.
-We treat it as our anchor dataset for citywide figures. |
+| ONS housing prices in Bristol | It is the official local housing-price dashboard for Bristol. | We used it for Bristol’s average price, rent level and annual price change.
+We treated it as the main source for citywide figures. |

 Get the full checklist for your due diligence in Bristol